rjhamza2120/Secure-Text-Coder/README.md

 The user enters a message, which is then encoded based on the rules:

-  »For single-character words, the word is unchanged.
+  » For single-character words, the word is unchanged.

-  »For two-character words, the characters are swapped.
+  » For two-character words, the characters are swapped.

-  »For words with three or more characters, the first letter is moved to the end, and "cbi" is appended at the start and end.
+  » For words with three or more characters, the first letter is moved to the end, and "cbi" is appended at the start and end.

-  »The encoded message is displayed.
+  » The encoded message is displayed.

 #### • Decoding:

 The user enters a message, which is then decoded based on the rules:

-  »For single-character words, the word is unchanged.
+  » For single-character words, the word is unchanged.

-  »For two-character words, the characters are swapped.
+  » For two-character words, the characters are swapped.

-  »For words with three or more characters, the first and last three characters are removed, and the last letter is moved to the beginning.
+  » For words with three or more characters, the first and last three characters are removed, and the last letter is moved to the beginning.

-  »The decoded message is displayed.
+  » The decoded message is displayed.

 ### Exit: